 Philippines PO# 1-9596

 GEORGE HIRSCHKAMP, 95, resides in Sandpoint, Idaho.
 Born in Germany, he came to the U.S. with his mother in 1928, and settled in the Chicago suburb of Berwyn.
 At 18, he enlisted in the Marine Corps in February 1938, and took his basic training at the San Diego Marine Corps Recruit Depot.
 He was sent to the San Francisco Naval Station for instruction on becoming a radio communications operator.
 He was assigned mid-1940 to the 4th Marines as part of a detachment to the U.S. Embassy in Peking to work as a radio operator—part of a small, 130-man support unit stationed there before the war.
 December 8, 1941, they were all taken prisoner on what was the first day of the war.
 They were then transferred to Tientsin, followed by Woosung and then Kiangwan, the later two suburbs of Shanghai.
 At Woosung, Hirschkamp repaired Japanese vehicles and helped build a huge mountain for a military firing range that the POWs referred to as Mt Fuji.
 In July 1945, he was transferred to Japan via Manchuria and Pusan to northern Japan.
-He was fist sent to Hokodate #2 Akahira to be a slave laborer for an Asano coal mine owned by Sumitomo Mining (today’s Nippon Steel & Sumitomo Metal Corporation) and then to Hakodate 3-B Utashinai, he also mined coal, this time for the Sorachi Office of Hokkaido Shipping and Mining Company, Ltd., which is today’s Hokkaido Colliery & Steamship Co., Ltd. He was liberated from this camp on September 15, 1945.
+He was fist sent to Hokodate #2 Akahira to be a slave laborer for an Asano coal mine owned by Sumitomo Mining (today’s Nippon Steel & Sumitomo Metal Corporation) and then to Hakodate 3-B Utashinai, he also mined coal, this time for the Sorachi Office of Hokkaido Shipping and Mining Company, Ltd., which is today’s Hokkaido Colliery & Steamship Co., Ltd, which is a Mitsui company.
+He was liberated from this camp on September 15, 1945.
 The POWs at this camp learned of the end of the war when the camp commander “ lined us up on the parade ground and informed us that hostilities had ceased,” Hirschkamp recalled.
 “Then we all had a drink of sake.
 The war had ended.
 The next morning, we woke up and - lo and behold - they were all gone,” he continued.
 They had abandoned us.
 From then on, everything became sweet.”
 The POWs left the camp on September 17th, and were put aboard a British destroyer and taken to Tokyo for processing before a long ship voyage to the States.
 After returning from Japan, he used the GI Bill to complete his GED and study mathematics at Morton College in Cicero, Illinois.
 He also married the woman who waited seven years for him to return from the Marines.
 Mr. Hirschkamp likes to recount that “When I got home, we dated a couple times and she had the brass to ask me, ‘When are we going to get married, George?’
 “I stammered and stuttered and she finally said, ‘It’s June 1 or never.’
 So we got married.”
 He worked for International Harvester in Illinois and eventually at Ford Aerospace’s plant in Newport Beach, California.
 He retired in 1980 and traveled the country until his wife of 62 years, Lorraine, passed away.

 GEORGE W. ROGERS, 96, resides in Lynchburg, Virginia.
 Mr. Rogers grew up in St Louis, Missouri and enlisted in the U.S. Army August 20, 1941, at Jefferson Barracks.
 He arrived on the Philippines October 1 and was assigned to 4th Chemical Company.
 At first a clerk/typist at Fort McKinley, he was soon fighting in the defense of Bataan with L Company of the 31st Infantry Regiment (US) after Japan’s December 8 invasion.
 American forces were short of food, ammunition, and reinforcements throughout the campaign against the better equipped and trained Japanese.
 All forces on Bataan were surrendered on April 9, 1942, and most were forced on the infamous Bataan Death March.
 Mr. Rogers endured the 65-mile trek up the Bataan Peninsula experiencing starvation, exhaustion, and beatings while witnessing merciless murders and torture.
 At the Camp O’Donnell where 1,500 Americans died over four months, he was a gravedigger.
 In August, he was moved to Cabanatuan #3 to farm rice and vegetables as well as duty building an airfield.
 On top of the beatings he received from the camp guards, Mr. Rogers and his fellow soldiers suffered through extreme pain in their feet and legs due primarily to dry or dry beriberi, a disease affecting the nerves and muscles.
 He also survived malaria and spent six months quarantined for what was thought to be amoebic dysentery.
 On July 17, 1944, he was one of 1541 POWs taken to Japan via Formosa aboard the Hellship Nissyo Maru.
 During the 18-day trip with barely any food or clean drinking water, extreme heat, rampant illness — both physical and mental—he said, “I almost lost it, and then … I got a peace that came over me, and I just felt everything is going to be alright, just relax”; Rogers said.
 “As far as I’m concerned, God was at work again.”
 After arriving at the port of Moji, Japan, he was sent to POW Camp Fukuoka 3-B Yawata Japan Iron & Steel Co., Ltd. (Nippon Seitetsu; today’s Nippon Steel & Sumitomo Metal Corporation) to work in the Yawata steel mill for the rest of the war.
 Yawata featured Japan’s first blast furnace and was one the Empire’s most important armament makers.
 It was the primary target for the second atomic bomb.
 Cloud cover from aerial bombing on August 8, 1945, prevented this, but succeed in destroying key production facilities and ending prisoner work at the mill.
 In July 2015, the site was given UNESCO World Industrial Heritage status, albeit without mention of the hundreds of POW slave laborers—American, British, Australian, Dutch, Portuguese, Jamaican, Indian, Malay, Chinese, and Arabians at the site.
 Japanese Prime Minister Shinzo Abe visited the facilities of Yawata Steel Works in July 2014, to encourage the UNESCO application.
 On August 15, 1945, the camp commander announced that the war had ended and the guards disappeared.
 The camp was liberated on September 13th.
 Mr. Rogers returned to the U.S. a gaunt, 6-foot-3, 85 pounds.
 Military doctors told him that it was unlikely that he would live past 45 or 50, keep his teeth, or have children.
 At 96, he retains his teeth, has five children, and displays “a contagious joy.”
 Mr. Rogers used the G.I.
 Bill to obtain an accounting degree from St. Louis University.
 Starting in 1973, Mr. Rogers was the CFO for Reverend Jerry Falwell (founder of the Moral Majority) overseeing his Old Time Gospel Hour television ministry and the Thomas Road Baptist Church in Lynchburg, Virginia.
 He became Liberty University’s vice president of finance and administration in 1999, through to Rev Falwell’s death in 2007.
 In 2010, Liberty University named an award in Rogers' honor.
 The George Rogers Champion of Freedom Award is given annually to a man or woman who served in the United States Armed Forces and went above the call of duty, displaying extraordinary heroism while serving.
 The award is presented at a Flames football game during Liberty's Military Emphasis Week, held near Veterans Day.
 A bust of Rogers stands at the gate of Williams Stadium, the home of the Liberty Flames football team, as a tribute to Rogers for his sacrifices.
 Mr. Rogers was married 67 year to Barbara,who passed away August 2015.